Skip to content

 B.Sc.
 Pharmacy, University of the West Indies

-Dr. Edwards joined the Wegman School of Pharmacy in.
-2022.
-She earned a Bachelor of Science in Pharmacy from the University of the West Indies, Trinidad in 2000 and then a Doctor of Pharmacy degree from University of Florida in 2007.
-In 2017, she was successful in completing her Doctor of Philosophy in Pharmaceutical Sciences at Nova Southeastern University.
+Dr. Edwards joined the Wegman School of Pharmacy in 2022.
+She earned a Bachelor of Science in Pharmacy from the University of the West Indies, Trinidad in 2000 and then a Doctor of Pharmacy degree from the University of Florida in 2007.
+In 2017, she completed her Doctor of Philosophy in Pharmaceutical Sciences at Nova Southeastern University.
 She then joined the University of Findlay, College of Pharmacy as an Assistant Professor.
 Her dissertation focused on adherence in Caribbean immigrants infected with HIV/AIDS.

 Dr. Edwards’ teaching responsibilities are focused on the online program, specifically the administrative pharmacy courses.